Livry-Gargan

 Livry-Gargan ([livʁi ɡaʁgɑ̃]) is a commune in the northeastern suburbs of Paris, France.
 It is located 15.6 km from the center of Paris.

 History

+During the Middle Ages, the lordship of Livry (seigneur de Livry) was held by members of the House of Garlande before passing to Pierre de Chambly, chamberlain of King Philip IV, in 1285.

-On 20 May, 1869, a part of the territory of Livry-Gargan was detached and merged with a part of the territory of Clichy-sous-Bois and a small part of the territory of Gagny to create the commune of Le Raincy.
+On 20 May 1869, a part of the territory of Livry-Gargan was detached and merged with a part of the territory of Clichy-sous-Bois and a small part of the territory of Gagny to create the commune of Le Raincy.

+The Hôtel de Ville was erected in a large park formerly known as the "Écu de France" in the early 20th century.